 What happens if a seller does not make the necessary disclosures?
 For example, what are the buyers’ rights if they move in, the foundation of the home moves, the walls crack, and you hadn’t informed them about that shifting ground under the home?

 Since you failed to disclose important known facts about the condition of the house, the buyer might have a cause of action against you for fraud, misrepresentation, or breach of contract.
 If successful, the buyer could be entitled to rescind the contract (with rescission, the court attempts to put the parties involved back in the positions they were in prior to entering into the contract.
 So, for example, you’d be required to reimburse the buyer the price of the home plus expenses and you’d get the home back).

 Or, the buyer might elect to receive damages, in which case the buyer keeps the home, but you’d be required to compensate the buyer for its reduced value because of the defect, or pay the costs of repairing the defect).

 To help avoid the possibility of a disgruntled buyer bringing a time-consuming, expensive lawsuit against you in the Georgia courts, as a home seller you should make sure the prospective buyer is fully informed about the condition of the property.
 Using a disclosure statement is a good way to do this.

-As noted in the beginning of this article, your real estate agent may have requested that you fill out a seller’s disclosure statement for your home.
-Usually a real estate agent will use the “Seller’s Property Disclosure Statement” form prepared by the Georgia Association of REALTORS
+As noted in the beginning of this article, your real estate agent might have requested that you fill out a seller’s disclosure statement for your home.
+Usually a real estate agent will use the “Seller’s Property Disclosure Statement” form prepared by the Georgia Association of REALTORS.